James Guy (swimmer)

-Guy came to international prominence when he won two World Championship gold medals in the 200-metre freestyle and 4×200-metre freestyle relay event at the 2015 World Aquatics Championships.
-A prodigious relay swimmer, in 2016, he won silver in the 4x200m freestyle relay and the 4x100m medley relay at the Rio Olympics, finishing 4th in the individual 200 metre freestyle event.
-He helped defend the men's 4 x 200 metre freestyle relay world title in 2017, and swam the butterfly leg to help Great Britain to gold in the 4 x 100 metre medley relay at the 2019 World Aquatics Championships.
+Guy came to international prominence when he won two World Championship gold medals in the 200-metre freestyle and 4 × 200-metre freestyle relay event at the 2015 World Aquatics Championships, and silver in the 400 metre freestyle behind controversial Chinese swimmer Sun Yang.
+A prodigious relay swimmer, in 2016, he won silver in the 4 × 200 m freestyle relay and the 4 × 100 m medley relay at the Rio Olympics, finishing 4th in the individual 200 metre freestyle event.
+He helped defend the men's 4 × 200 metre freestyle relay world title in 2017, and swam the butterfly leg to help Great Britain to gold in the 4 × 100 metre medley relay at the 2019 World Aquatics Championships.
 Guy is a Commonwealth Games and seven-time European champion across various relay events.
-Guy competes in 4 x 100m freestyle, 4 x 200m freestyle, and on the butterfly legs of 4 x 100m medley relays.
+Guy competes in 4 × 100 m freestyle, 4 × 200 m freestyle, and on the butterfly legs of 4 × 100 m medley relays.

-In 2021, at the 2020 Summer Olympics, Guy became Olympic champion, winning gold in the 4 x 200 metres freestyle relay for Great Britain with Tom Dean, Duncan Scott, Matt Richards and Calum Jarvis.
+In 2021, at the 2020 Summer Olympics, Guy became Olympic champion, winning gold in the 4 × 200 metres freestyle relay for Great Britain with Tom Dean, Duncan Scott, Matt Richards and Calum Jarvis.
 He won a second Olympic title, the inaugural mixed medley relay, with Adam Peaty, Anna Hopkin, Kathleen Dawson and Freya Anderson.
+His third Olympic title, and sixth Olympic medal came once more in the 4 × 200 metres freestyle relay at the 2024 Summer Olympics, alongside Dean, Scott and Richards, (with Keiran Bird and Jack McMillan now taking heat swims).
+It was the first time in the history of the event that the exact same four swimmers had defended the Olympic title.